 Do your kids ask for pizza as much as mine do?
 My kids ask for it a lot.
 In fact, for a while now I’ve sorta given up on offering them a choice of what restaurant we should go to (unless I have already narrowed the list down to the two I selfishly want to eat at) as their simultaneous answer is almost always, “PIZZA!”

-However as much as Kenya and Chloe love going to a pizzeria, they actually prefer making pizza at home.
+However as much as Kenya, Chloe and Gemma love going to a pizzeria, they actually prefer making pizza at home.
 It became such a fun Sunday night family activity that I invested in a bamboo pizza peel and pizza stone which turns out a mad crazy crispy crust.
 The real challenge for me is getting my kids to want toppings other than their usual favorite, cheese.

-I still don't understand why green can be such a taboo food color for kids, but on this particular occasion, after I diffused all the negativity by putting a few zucchinis on my eyes for comic relief, I let Kenya and Chloe make the next two pizzas with me.
+I still don’t understand why green can be such a taboo food color for kids, but on this particular occasion, after I diffused all the negativity by putting a few zucchinis on my eyes for comic relief, I let them make the next two pizzas with me.
 As if by magic, the kids were then totally game for eating them.